FreshKernel/kraft-sync/README.md

 **Answers:**

 <details>
-<summary id="q1">Why not sync the mods on the server?</summary>
+<summary id="q1">Why not use sync mods?</summary>
-There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods from the Minecraft server while those mods work great and might require even more effort than this script, depending on your use case, you might use them or use this script
+There are some mods that are required to be installed on both the client and server-side and it will simply sync the mods when you join a server by downloading the mods a Minecraft server. while those mods work great, depending on your use case, you might use one of those mods or use this script

-Some common issues encountered when using Minecraft mods that synchronize other mods include:
+Some common issues encountered when using Minecraft mods that synchronize the mods include:

 1. It will require running the HTTP server on a port other than the Minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the